SAP/abap-cleaner/docs/usage.md

                         Without this option, an error will be raised if the target file already exists.
     --partialresult     Restrict output to the cleanup result of the --linerange (if supplied).
                         Without this option, the cleanup result of whole code document will be returned.
+    --crlf              Use CRLF = "\r\n" as line separator (default: LF = "\n").
+    --simulate          Run cleanup without writing the result code to a file or to standard output.
+                        Use this option to check the potential effect of cleanup with --stats or --usedrules.

     --stats             Write statistical summary to standard output.
     --usedrules         Write list of used rules to standard output.